awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.RenamingDB.md

 1. Rename the database by running `rdsadmin.dbo.rds_modify_db_name`\.

-1. Then, turn on Multi\-AZ Mirroring or Always On for the DB instance, to return it to its original state\.
+1. Then, turn on Multi\-AZ Mirroring or Always On Availability Groups for the DB instance, to return it to its original state\.

 For more information, see [Adding Multi\-AZ to a Microsoft SQL Server DB Instance](USER_SQLServerMultiAZ.md#USER_SQLServerMultiAZ.Adding)\.